A Deep Dive Into C/C++ Compilation and Linking: Introduction

 std::cout << "max in (" << a << ", " << b << "): " << int_max(a, b) << "\n";

-}When we use the int_max(int a, int b) function in the C++ file usage.cpp, the C++ compiler (g++) does not simply map the function name to int_max like a C compiler would.
-To support features not found in C, such as function overloading, namespaces, and class member functions, the C++ compiler performs complex encoding on the function names in the source code.
+}When you use the int_max(int a, int b) function inside the C++ file usage.cpp, the C++ compiler (g++) does not simply map the function name to int_max the way a C compiler would.
+To support features C does not have — function overloading, namespaces, class member functions, and so on — the C++ compiler performs a complex encoding of the function name from the source code.
 This process is called name mangling.

-int int_max(int a, int b);When the g++ compiler generates the usage.o object file, it expects the linker to find a mangled symbol.
-For example, in a GCC/Linux environment, it might look for a symbol like _Z7int_maxii (the specific mangling result varies by compiler and platform, but it is definitely not a simple int_max).
+int int_max(int a, int b);When the g++ compiler produces the usage.o object file, it expects the linker to find a mangled symbol — for example, in a GCC/Linux environment it might look for something like _Z7int_maxii (the exact mangling varies by compiler and platform, but it is definitely not a plain int_max).

-The problem is that the static library libutils.a is generated by compiling the lib.c file with a C compiler (typically gcc or cc).
-C compilers do not perform name mangling.
-Therefore, in libutils.a, the symbol name for the int_max function is simply int_max (or possibly with an underscore prefix, like _int_max).
+The catch is that the static library libutils.a was produced by a C compiler (usually gcc or cc) compiling lib.c.
+The C compiler does not perform name mangling.
+So inside libutils.a, the symbol name for the int_max function is simply int_max (or with an underscore prefix, like _int_max).

-g++ usage.cpp -L. -lutils -o usageg++compilesusage.cppto generateusage.o, which contains an undefined reference to a mangled name (e.g.,_Z7int_maxii).- The linker (
+g++ usage.cpp -L. -lutils -o usageg++compilesusage.cppand producesusage.o, which contains an undefined reference to the mangled name (e.g._Z7int_maxii).- The linker (

-ld) goes to work.
-It looks forint_maxinusage.o, but only finds a requirement for_Z7int_maxii. - The linker searches for
+ld) gets to work, looks inusage.oforint_max, but only finds a need for_Z7int_maxii. - The linker looks inside

-_Z7int_maxiiinlibutils.a, but the symbol existing in the library isint_max. - The linker cannot find a matching symbol, so it reports an error:
+libutils.afor_Z7int_maxii, but the symbol in the library isint_max. - The linker cannot find a matching symbol, so it reports the error:

-undefined reference to 'int_max(int, int)'(Note: the error message displays the C++ style function signature, but the linker is actually looking for its mangled version).
+undefined reference to 'int_max(int, int)'(note: the error message shows the C++-style function signature, but what the linker is actually hunting for is its mangled version).

-To solve this problem, we need to tell the C++ compiler: "Hey, this function was compiled with a C compiler, don't mangle its name!"
-We only need to use the extern "C" linkage specifier around the function declaration in the C++ file:
+To fix this you need to tell the C++ compiler: "Hey, this function was compiled by a C compiler, do not mangle its name!"
+All you have to do is wrap the function declaration in the C++ file with the extern "C" linkage specifier:

 // in usage usage.cpp